 - Delta Reserve cardmembers will be able to use their Delta Sky Club 1-Time Guest Passes through January 31, 2023.

-Emirates Skywards Silver, Gold, and Platinum members with a tier status review in 2021 will automatically have their existing status extended by 12 months to 2022.
+Emirates Skywards Silver, Gold, and Platinum members with a tier status review before June 2022 will automatically have their existing status extended by another 12 months, into 2023.

-Any Skywards miles that were due to expire on or after April 2020 have been extended until December 31, 2021.
+Skywards Miles that were due to expire on or after April 20, 2020, have been extended through August 31, 2022.

 Members who were not able to meet their minimum Tier requirements will have their existing Tier status extended through June 30, 2022.